BND Hamburger Icon

 Competitive labor market

-Florida’s relatively low unemployment rate is an indicator of its strong economic performance, but this statistic comes with a drawback: Recruiting new employees is a competitive and costly process.
-Moreover, as in many other parts of the country, Florida has an employee’s labor market, making it difficult to retain existing talent.
+Florida’s relatively low unemployment rate is an indicator of its strong economic performance, but this statistic comes with a drawback: Hiring new employees can be a competitive and costly process.
+Moreover, as in many other parts of the country, Florida has an employee-centric labor market, making it difficult to retain existing talent.
 Other companies are prepared to offer lucrative compensation packages to lure the best candidates.

-Unemployment is projected to continue falling throughout 2022, and job growth in Florida will outpace the overall U.S. economy.
-The hospitality sector will experience the most job growth as it recovers from the pandemic.
-Balancing this is a steady influx of new job seekers who will continue to move to Florida.
+Unemployment is projected to rise to 4.3 percent in 2026 and then decline slightly by 2028, and job growth in Florida is expected to outpace the overall U.S. economy.
+A steady influx of new job seekers is expected to continue moving to Florida.
 Southeast Florida, in particular, has a large workforce, followed by the Tampa Bay region.

 Frequently asked questions about running a business in Florida